Unfair treatment, discrimination or harassment at work

 What should I do if I experience racial harassment in the workplace?

-If you suffer racial harassment in the workplace you can bring a personal grievance under the Employment Relations Act or you can complain to the Human Rights Commission under the Human Rights Act (see the chapter “Discrimination”).
+If you experience racial harassment in the workplace you can bring a personal grievance under the Employment Relations Act or you can complain to the Human Rights Commission under the Human Rights Act (see: “Discrimination”).